gahlberg/fit/README.md

 # Firewall Inspection Tester (fit)
 Author: Alex Harvey, @meshmeld""")
-Here are the Fit Files for Download
+Here are the Fit Files for Download and instructions below to install and run on Ubuntu 16.04 and above:

 ### Pre-requisites to install:
     sudo apt update